-The Nissan Skyline R34 GTR is one of the most celebrated and legendary Japanese performance vehicles of all time.
+The Nissan Skyline R34 GTR is one of the most celebrated and legendary Japanese performance vehicles of all time, loved and desired by many.

 While the R34 GTR was never particularly successful in motorsport (especially when compared to the R32 – the OG “Godzilla” – learn why the R32 earned that nickname here) in our view the R34 is probably the most famous Skyline of all time, at least in the American market.